wnoizumi/wnoizumi.github.com/index.md

 ## About Willian

-He is lecturer at IFPR (Federal Institute of Parana).
-In 2015, he obtained a master's degree in Informatics from the Pontifical Catholic University of Rio de Janeiro (PUC-RIO).
-He also holds a bachelor's degree in Informatics from the Maringa State University (UEM).
-He worked in research, development and consultancy projects in the Software Engineering Laboratory at PUC-RIO.
-He worked as software developer at HSBC GLT, Objective Solutions, and Cwork Sistemas.
+He is professor at IFPR and PhD student at PUC-Rio.
+Willian obtained a master's degree in Informatics from PUC-Rio.
+He also holds a bachelor's degree in Informatics from UEM.
+He worked in research, development and consultancy projects in the Software Engineering Laboratory at PUC-Rio.
+He also worked as software developer at HSBC GLT, Objective Solutions, and Cwork Sistemas.

 ## Education